When.fm Your Privacy

 Friends & your plans

 Automatic friend synchronisation with external services will always be opt-in, not automatic, to ensure your privacy.
-As of August 2022 there are no such services active, but we hope to introduce options in the app's Settings in the future.
+Since August 2022 there are no such services active.

 To add friends inside When.fm, you can use the Friend buttons () on the landing page or in Settings to add friends using a QR code or link.
 If your Facebook was previously connected, historic automatic friend connections will remain in place, but you can see them all and delete any you would like to from the same Friends screen.
 Please email us if you need any help with this.